-Rooftops with solar panels in the Watts Rising site.
-Photo credit: Google Earth 2020 low-income weatherization programs, which will provide energy cost savings to residents while avoiding GHGs associated with electricity generation in part from fossil fuels.
-RNLA will install approximately 154 kilowatts of solar panels on 48 residences in the site area, for an average project size of 3.2 kilowatts.
-RNLA will also provide energy efficiency upgrades for 300 homes.
+GRID ALTERNATIVES is leading the two low-income weatherization programs, which will provide energy cost savings to residents while avoiding GHGs associated with electricity generation in part from fossil fuels.
+GRID Alternatives is installing approximately 154 kilowatts of solar panels on 48 residences in the site area, for an average project size of 3.2 kilowatts.
+Habitat for Humanity is provididing energy efficiency upgrades for 300 homes.
 These energy efficiency improvements could include low-flow faucets and shower heads, LED lighting, window unit HVAC system replacement, smart thermostats, and more.
 Both projects will reduce energy costs for residents.